 Numbers don’t lie.
 Here are some key data points and metrics to keep an eye on to make sure your email campaigns are moving in the right direction.

-Formula: (number of emails delivered) / (number of emails sent)
+Formula: Number of emails delivered/Number of emails sent

 This is the percentage of your emails that actually hit inboxes.
-If a significant portion of your emails are bouncing, email service providers are more likely to tag your messages as spam which, in the email marketing world, is akin to a death sentence.
-Keep your deliverability rate high by cleaning up your list every six months or so, removing addresses that don’t receive your emails (and even those who do receive them, but consistently ignore them).
+If a significant portion of your emails are bouncing, email service providers are more likely to tag your messages as spam, which in the email marketing world is akin to a death sentence.
+Keep your deliverability rate high by cleaning up your list every six months or so and removing addresses that don’t receive your emails (even those who do receive them but consistently ignore them).

-Formula: (number of unique opens) / (number of emails delivered)
+Formula: Number of unique opens/Number of emails delivered

-Formula: (number of unique clicks) / (number of emails delivered)
+Formula: Number of unique clicks/Number of emails delivered

-If everyone who opens your emails is clicking through to your website, you’ve got some damn good content!
+If everyone who opens your emails is clicking through to your website, you’ve got some very good content!
 If your CTR is low, it’s time to rethink what you’re sending out.

 Pay attention to what specific links are getting the most action.
 This will reveal what your customers are most interested in.
 Are they only clicking on deals?
 Or are they more interested in your blog content?
 By identifying where they’re going, you can reshape the content of your emails to give the people what they want.

-Formula: (number of website visitors who leave after visiting only the landing page) / (total number of website visitors)
+Formula: Number of website visitors who leave after visiting only the landing page/Total number of website visitors

 Although it can be difficult to attribute sales directly to email marketing efforts, looking at your revenue figures in conjunction with the other metrics discussed here can produce some important insights.
-If your other email statistics are generally strong, but sales are weak, you may discover deficiencies in other elements of your marketing strategy.
-If sales are strong, but email figures are ugly, you could be missing out on email-related revenue.
+If your other email statistics are generally strong but sales are weak, you may discover deficiencies in other elements of your marketing strategy.
+If sales are strong but email figures are ugly, you could be missing out on email-related revenue.